petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/Introduce.md

 Petority hardware comes with unique advantages:
 + Advantages and Benefits:

   The unique advantages of Petority hardware make it the preferred choice for pet owners.

 + Comfortable Design:

   All Petority tags are designed to be lightweight and comfortable, ensuring pets hardly notice them.

-+ Versatility:

-  While primarily designed for dogs.

 + Seamless Transition: